-The mission statement of Western Theological Seminary’s Beardslee Library is: “to be the center for access to information resources supporting student studies, faculty research, and area ministries.”
+The mission statement of Western Theological Seminary’s Cook Library is: “to be the center for access to information resources supporting student studies, faculty research, and area ministries.”

 As a library guest you acknowledge and agree to follow these conditions:

-- Your use of Beardslee Library should be limited to academic research within the aims and intentions of the mission statement.
+- Your use of Cook Library should be limited to academic research within the aims and intentions of the mission statement.

-- Your use of the public computers must be approved by the director after submission of a written application describing your research intentions.
+- Your use of the public computers must be approved by the Director of the Cook Library after submission of a written application describing your research intentions.
 Computer usage shall fall within the overall policy guidelines for them (see the statement found on each computer and in the policy sections below).

 - Your use of the wireless network within the library must follow the policy guidelines for computer use.

-- The two computers on the counter of the circulation area and the computers available on the second through fifth floors are for searching in HopeCat and research databases only.
+- There are four LAN computers available on the first floor are for searching in the Catalog and research databases.
 No other use is permitted.

 Computer Use Policy